jsborjesson/ziffern/README.md

 **Number to text, in _German_!**

-Handles _positive and negative_ numbers up to **126 digits**, with _unlimited decimals_.
+Handles _positive and negative_ numbers up to **126 digits**, with _unlimited
+decimals_.

-Just create an instance of the class and use the `#to_german` method to convert numbers, it accepts floats, integers and strings, and will raise subclasses of `ArgumentError` if it is not able to handle what you pass in.
+It accepts floats, integers and strings, and will raise subclasses of `ArgumentError` if it is not able to handle what you pass in.

 ```ruby
 require 'ziffern'